-- Review curriculum proposals on agenda - Submit and track course outlines for transfer pathways - Submit and track course outlines for C-ID approval - Contact faculty about C-ID and transfer pathway status - Assist faculty in identifying transfer pathways for courses and ADT's - Assist faculty in creating ADT's - Provide necessary transfer/articulation related documents for ADT's - Complete specific role in CurricUNET - Technical review of curriculum proposal specifically as it pertains to transfer pathways including effective date, textbook dates, and comparable courses identified, etc.
+- Reviews curriculum proposals on agenda - Submits and track course outlines for transfer pathways - Submits and track course outlines for C-ID approval - Contacts faculty about C-ID and transfer pathway status - Assists faculty in identifying transfer pathways for courses and ADT's - Assists faculty in creating ADT's - Provides necessary transfer/articulation related documents for ADT's - Completes specific role in CurricUNET - Technical review of curriculum proposal specifically as it pertains to transfer pathways including effective date, textbook dates, and comparable courses identified, etc. - Votes on curriculum proposals on agenda

-6. Curriculum Specialist
+6. Curriculum & SLO Specialist (Non-Voting)

-- Maintains the college curriculum and corresponding databases by coordination and tracking the curriculum-related documents from development via CurricUNET through the Board and Chancellor's office approval as required.
-Verifies information and inputs appropriate local, state, and federal codes. - Maintains current knowledge of state regulations regarding curriculum issues; attends regional meetings and workshops related to curriculum as requested.
-Serves on committees as assigned. - Serves as liaison and technical resource to the Committee; assists in the preparation of the agenda and materials, assists in the development of timelines, updates curriculum and academic program websites; attends curriculum meetings and takes minutes; posts approved minutes on website. - In coordination with the Curriculum Chair and Vice-President of Academic Services, interprets, explains and disseminates Title V regulations to the Curriculum Committee, Division Deans, and Vice President of Academic Services. - Reviews and edits curriculum documents as appropriate; reviews course outlines to ensure compliance of District Board polices and state curriculum regulations. - Coordinates with Vice-President of Academic Services and Curriculum Chair for training and assisting administrators, faculty and others with the use of CurricUNET, completing curriculum proposals for the college and state processes. - Assists with the preparation, review and updating of the on-line and hardcopy publications of the Las Positas College Catalog and Curriculum Committee Handbook. - In coordination with the Vice-President of Academic Services and the Curriculum Chair, produces various reports as required by state agencies, administrators, faculty and others regarding courses and classes offered by the College. - Maintains database files of College COR's; provides copies to students, faculty and staff as requested. - Performs related duties as assigned. - Works with GoverNET to represent interests of the College to the Vendor, as well as to coordinate faculty training opportunities with changes and additions to the software (CurricUNET)
+- Attends the Curriculum Institute once per year - Maintains the college curriculum and corresponding databases by coordination and tracking the curriculum-related documents from development via CurricUNET through the Board and Chancellor's office approval as required.
+Verifies information and inputs appropriate local, state, and federal codes in the respective databases. - Maintains current knowledge of State regulations regarding curriculum issues; attends regional meetings and workshops related to curriculum as requested.
+Serves on committees as assigned. - Serves as liaison and technical resource to the Committee; assists in the preparation of the agenda and materials, assists in the development of timelines, updates curriculum and academic program websites; attends curriculum meetings and takes minutes; posts approved minutes on website. - In coordination with the Curriculum Chair and Vice President of Academic Services, interprets, explains, and disseminates Title 5 regulations to the Curriculum Committee, Division Deans, and other relevant personnel. - Reviews and revises curriculum documents as appropriate; reviews course outlines to ensure compliance with District Board polices and state curriculum regulations - Coordinates with Vice President of Academic Services and Curriculum Chair for training and assisting administrators, faculty, and others with the use of Curriculum proposals for the college and State processes - Leads the preparation, review, and updating of the online and hard-copy publications of the Las Positas College Catalog (spring release) and Curriculum Committee Handbook (fall release). - In coordination with the Vice President of Academic Services and the Curriculum Chair, produces various reports as required by State agencies, administrators, faculty, and others regarding courses and programs offered by the College - Maintains database files of COR's; provides copies to students/alumni, faculty, & Deans as requested - Works with GoverNET to represent interests of the College to the Vendor, as well as to coordinate faculty training opportunities with changes and additions to the software (CurricUNET)

-- Creating and updating user accounts - Resetting passwords - Training faculty on the use of CurricUNET - Complete specific role in CurricUNET - Submit and track curriculum proposals for Board Approval once approved by the Curriculum Committee and the Vice President of Academic Services - Submit and track curriculum proposals for State Chancellor's Office approval once approved by the Board - Record dates of Board, State, transfer pathways, and reviews and inputs TOP Codes, SAM codes, and other local, state, and federal codes into the Dates/Codes section for curriculum proposals - Enter status of curriculum proposals as active or historical, once approved by the state and/or board
+- · Creates and updates user accounts - Resets passwords as needed - Trains faculty on the use of CurricUNET - Completes specific roles in CurricUNET - O Submits and tracks curriculum proposals for Board Approval once approved by the Curriculum Committee and the Vice President of Academic Services - O Submits and tracks curriculum proposals for State Chancellor's Office approval once approved by the Board - Records dates of Board, State, transfer pathways; reviews / inputs TOP Codes, SAM codes, and other local, State, and federal codes in the Dates/Codes section for curriculum proposals - Enters status of curriculum proposals as active or historical, once approved by the State and/or Board - Inputs programs in Banner software (integrated student information system) to make available to students - Performs related duties as assigned.

-7. Division Dean
+7. Dean Representatives